Azerbaijan–Hungary relations: Diplomatic relations

 The Republic of Hungary recognized the Republic of Azerbaijan on December 26, 1991 and the diplomatic relations were established on November 27, 1992.
 The Hungarian Embassy in Azerbaijan was established on January 12, 2009.
 Since December 14, 2010 ambassador of Hungary in Azerbaijan is Zsolt Cutora.
 The Embassy of Azerbaijan in Hungary was opened in September 2004.
 Currently, Ambassador of Azerbaijan to Hungary is Vilayat Guliyev.

-Azerbaijan is a full-fledged member at Organization of Turkic States while Hungary has observer status.
+Azerbaijan is a full member of the Organization of Turkic States while Hungary has observer status.
+Both countries are full members of the Turkic Investment Fund.

 Azerbaijani minority in Hungary

-There are around hundreds of Azerbaijanis in Hungary.
+There are estimated to be 26,000 Azerbaijanis in Hungary.
+As of October 2025, there are estimated to be over 1500 Azerbaijani students studying in Hungary.